apptainer/apptainer-userdocs/security.rst

    An unprivileged FUSE filesystem will hopefully be able to perform this operation in a future release.

+-  Some little used `security options <security-options>` and `network options <networking>` of {Project} that give users elevated privileges through configuration are only available in suid mode.

 -  {Project} configuration options that restrict the use of containers are not enforceable, because if unprivileged user namespaces are available then people could always compile their own copy from source and set their own configuration options.

--  Some sites hold the opinion that vulnerabilities in kernel user namespace code could have greater impact than vulnerabilities confined to a single piece of setuid software.
-Therefore they are reluctant to enable unprivileged user namespaces.
+-  Since the Linux kernel is subject to a much greater amount of scrutiny than the {Project} setuid software, there have been a greater number of announced vulnerabilities that are exploitable through kernel namespace code than have been announced for {Project} and its predecessor.
+   Security experts generally argue that it is better to have the scrutiny than to have "security by obscurity", but urgently responding to those vulnerabilities causes additional administrator effort and can cause disruption to operations.
    See the `User Namespaces section
    <{admindocs}/user_namespaces.html#disabling-network-namespaces>`_
-   of the admin guide for details about mitigating the impact of those vulnerabilities through disabling network namespaces.
+   of the admin guide for details about mitigating the impact of user namespace vulnerabilities through disabling network namespaces.

 ********************************
  Runtime & User Privilege Model